reddit12345/COMP3040A2/README.md

 2. Find the necessary files needed to be placed in the repository.
 3. Once all files are ready to be committed, click on "**Commit Changes**".

-## Hosting
+## Hosting a Static Website
+- Static
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4MTc1NzcwLDE2NjIzMjE5NDQsLTMyOT
-M0NTU2OSwtMTE2OTAyMzgwMSwxNTM3NzMxOTM5LDE4MjA2NjM2
-MjYsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbMTUxOTU2NzEyNSwxNjYyMzIxOTQ0LC0zMj
+kzNDU1NjksLTExNjkwMjM4MDEsMTUzNzczMTkzOSwxODIwNjYz
+NjI2LC0yMDg4NzQ2NjEyXX0=
 -->